What is a food forest?

 Using permaculture techniques, food forest builders try to copy nature’s patterns in vertical and horizontal space, weaving food-bearing trees into a matrix with native species of trees found naturally on the local soils.
 Shrub, forb, and ground cover layers are incorporated, again mixing human food-producers with a wide spectrum of native species.
 Ideally, the design of a forest is not an enterprise for a single mind, but is rather a collaboration of the widest possible cross-section of humanity.
 After all, how often has this ever been attempted?
 Who can pretend to expertise in such a complex domain?
 Since the science/art of forest design is so young, we must do our best to include the visions of many stakeholders.
 Be sure your family and friends join our team of forest-loving members, biologists, researchers, permaculture students, and food growers.
 Get involved with food forest planning!

 A food forest will take many years to plant.
-But once finished, it is hoped that a web of stable, beneficial relationships results, creating a diverse and beautiful community space that supports all species of native wildlife and humans.
+But once finished, it is hoped that a web of stable, beneficial relationships results, creating a diverse and beautiful community space that supports not only humans but the widest variety of native wildlife.
 Once established and mature a food forest, like any forest, should be self-sustaining.
 A central premise of food forest creation is that we are a part of nature, and we work with nature, using natural, sustainable means.
 All is connected … life gives life.

 What is Permaculture?